'He was 20m away': Ex-Wallaby's startling call on contentious ref decision

 However, footage circulating widely on the internet appears to show that Raynal, in fact, communicated with Foley exactly the way that Horan suggested and that Foley was the closest player to him - and certainly much closer than 15 metres - on the field by a margin.

-"The difficult thing is that it was a ridiculous decision but I understand there's laws in the game, I get all that, but... there would have been 10 referees around the world, the bigger referees that do all Super Rugby and do the big championship games, Six Nations in Europe, like a Wayne Barnes.
+"The difficult thing is that it was a ridiculous decision but I understand there's laws in the game, I get all that, but... there would have been 10 referees around the world, the bigger referees that do all Super Rugby and do the big championship games, Six Nations in Europe, like a Wayne Barnes," Horan said.

 "Wayne Barnes would have been calm and collected, he would have blown time off and he would have been a lot closer to Bernard Foley and said 'Bernard listen, I'm going to blow time back on, you can't waste any time and I want you to kick the ball straight out'."